exercism/java/concepts/exceptions/introduction.md

 ## What is an exception

 An exception is an event that occurs during the execution of a program that disrupts the normal flow of instructions.
+Exceptions are raised explicitly in Java, and the act of raising an exception is called _throwing an exception_.
+The act of handling an exception is called _catching an exception_.

 Java distinguishes three types of exceptions: